-Welcome to your eighth e-Training lesson with Keith Robertson.
+Welcome to your final e-Training lesson with Keith Robertson.
 This week Keith explains how to ride super serpentines with a view to improving your prelim test riding — and we focus on prelim 18.
 Enjoy your schooling and remember to let us know how you got on!

 Session 1: serpentines

 In prelim 18 you’re required to ride serpentines for the first time, so it’s essential that you practise these at home this week.